hmarkus/asp-counting-planning/README.md

 automatically generated with the name `output-with-actions.theory` by the `generate-asp-model.py` script).

 The key to this program is the counting/solving script used.
-There are a few options inside the codebase:
+The ones used in the experiments (Corrêa et al. ICAPS 2023) are:
-- `LPCNT`: Simple counting script to count number of ground actions.
+- `lpcnt`: Simple counting script to count number of ground actions.
 Outputs with `+` Sign indicate a lower bound.
-- `LPGRND`: Grounding via solving (see Corrêa et al. ICAPS 2023).
+- `lpgrnd`: Grounding via solving (see Corrêa et al. ICAPS 2023).
 But note that this script *does not output the model by default*.
 This is on purpose because some of the instances in the tested benchmark produce files larger than 10 GiB.
-- `LPGRND_IO`: Same as `LPGRND` but outputting all ground actions. *Be careful to not produce very large files.*
+- `lpgrnd_io`: Same as `lpgrnd` but outputting all ground actions. *Be careful to not produce very large files.*

+There are other counting scripts in the codebase (`lpcnt_nopp`, `lpcnt_omni`, `lpcnt_opt`).
+They are different configurations that might work better for specific instances.
+However, they were not used in the aforementioned experiments.

 There are some extra options that one can optionally turn on: